amissine/gratzio-join/README.md

 If the requestor, who already sent the gratitude to the bidder, does not get the favor from the bidder, the requestor opens the dispute case with the agent.
 If the bidder is unable to prove to the agent the delivery of the favor, the agent confiscates the gratitude from the bidder and sends it back to the requestor.

-When a user makes a favor offer, the description of the offeris being broadcast to all other users who are listening for offers at the moment.
+When a user makes a favor offer, the description of the offer is being broadcast to all other users who are listening for offers at the moment.
 Those who want to take the offer, ask for the offer and then wait for the offerer to fulfill the ask.
 One or more fulfilled askers get the offered favor and send the gratitude to the offerer.

 If the asker, who already sent the gratitude to the offerer,does not get the offered favor from the offerer, the asker opens the dispute case with the agent.
 If the offerer is unable to prove to the agent the delivery of the favor, the agent confiscates the gratitude from the offerer and sends it back to the asker.